softlayer/githubio_source/content/reference/services/SoftLayer_Billing_Item_Virtual_DedicatedHost/cancelItem.md

 ## Overview
 Cancel the resource or service for a billing Item.
-By default the billing item will be cancelled immediately and reclaim of the resource will begin shortly.
-Setting the "cancelImmediately" property to false will delay the cancellation until the next bill date.
+By default the billing item will be canceled on the next bill date and reclaim of the resource will begin shortly after the cancellation.
+Setting the "cancelImmediately" property to true will start the cancellation immediately if the item is eligible to be canceled immediately.

-* The reason parameter could be from the list below:
+The reason parameter could be from the list below:
 * "No longer needed"
 * "Business closing down"
 * "Server / Upgrade Costs"